Demonstrandum/WordTime/README.md

 Dependencies:
 <br />`pyobjc` & `rumps`

-To run it in the terminal run `terminal.py` this doesn't need any of the dependencies.
+To run it in the terminal run `python terminal.py` this doesn't need any of the dependencies.